rdpahalavan/sql-dbms-python/README.md

 # SQL Query Database Engine in Python

 Uses [`sqlparse`](https://github.com/andialbrecht/sqlparse) and [`sql-metadata`](https://github.com/macbre/sql-metadata) parsers to evaluate the SQL queries and print the result.
-Some additional features of SQL parser and translator are created in python for this project.
+Some additional features of SQL parser and translator are created in Python for this project.

 Implemented SQL Operations
 - SELECT